cjbassi/gotop/README.md

 Working and tested on Linux, FreeBSD and MacOS.
 Windows binaries are provided, but have limited testing.
 OpenBSD works with some caveats; cross-compiling is difficult and binaries are not provided.

+If you install gotop by hand, or you download or create new layouts or colorschemes, you will need to put the layout files where gotop can find them.
+This is in one of two places, searched in this order:

+1. The current working directory
+2. `${XDG_CONFIG_HOME}/gotop`

 ### Arch

 AUR contains entries for `gotop` and `gotop-bin`.  `gotop-git` still points at the old, unmaintained, repository for the moment.